-- 1. The scope of the collection recognizes two main service roles: that of a popular materials Library, and an education support center. - 2.
-The Popular Adult Collection highlights genres and topics for which local interest and need is known to exist.
+- 1. The scope of the collection recognizes two main service roles: that of a popular materials Library and an education support center. - 2.
+The adult collection highlights genres and topics for which local interest and need is known to exist.
 These areas include current, high-interest fiction, biographies of popular figures, self-help, cooking and crafts, home-repairs, how-to material, and other high demand non-fiction. - 3.
-The Popular Juvenile Collection focuses on highly recommended picture books for preschoolers and on popular reading of standard titles by school age children. - 4.
+The juvenile collection focuses on highly recommended materials for preschoolers and on popular reading of standard titles by school age children. - 4.
 In order to meet the diverse needs and interests of all residents, the Library provides materials in a variety of formats including print materials such as books, magazines and large print editions, as well as non-print materials including audio books, videos, and music.
-The library also hosts electronic databases and participates in a collective resource through SAILS that provides downloadable audio and e-books. - 5.
+The library also hosts electronic databases and participates in a collective resource through SAILS that provides downloadable materials. - 5.
 Since it is not feasible for a small library to individually own a balanced, comprehensive collection sufficient to meet all community needs, the NPL is a member of the SAILS Network and the Massachusetts Library System.
 The NPL supplements its collection with materials borrowed from these sources.
-In addition, requests for materials not available in the NPL collection and the SAILS Network may be obtained through the Commonwealth Catalog and Inter-Library Ioan.
+In addition, requests for materials not available in the NPL collection and the SAILS Network may be obtained through the Commonwealth Catalog and Inter-Library loan.